1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 ### Tag vs HTML helpers?
 Tag helpers are attached to HTML elements inside your razor views and can help you write markup easier to read than HTML helpers.
-Tag helpers target standarf HTML elements and provide server side attributes for the elements.
-Tag helpers inclides things like `asp-for`, which extracts the name of the specified model property into rendered HTML.
+Tag helpers target standard HTML elements and provide server side attributes for the elements.
+Tag helpers includes things like `asp-for`, which extracts the name of the specified model property into rendered HTML.

 HTML helpers are invoked as methods that are mixed with HTML inside your Razor views.
 VS provides intellisense support when writing HTML helpers, as their parameters are all strings.
 Example are the LabelFor and TextBoxFor HTML helpers.

+### What is DBContext
+It is the primary class responsible for interacting with the database.
+Querying, persisting data, caching, managing relationshis and variety of others.

 ### What is a dependency injection and its types?
 Dependency injection is a software design pattern which is a technique to achieve inversion of control between classes and their dependencies.
 Dependency is any object that another object requires.
 So to achieve DI we make use of an interface to abstract the dependency implementation.
 Registering the dependency in a service container(IServiceProvider) that are registered in the app's Startup.ConfigureServices method.
 Or injecting of the services into the constructor of the class where it's used.